-Only holders of record of our common stock as of the close of business on March 6, 2020 are entitled to receive notice of, and to vote at, the Annual Meeting.
-Each holder of common stock will be entitled to one vote for each share held on all matters to be voted upon at the Annual Meeting.
-At the close of business on March 6, 2020, there were 75,937,385 shares of common stock issued and outstanding.
+Only holders of record of the Company's common stock as of the close of business on April 11, 2023 are entitled to receive notice of, and to vote at, the Annual Meeting.
+Each holder of our common stock will be entitled to one vote for each share held on all matters to be voted upon at the Annual Meeting.
+At the close of business on April 11, 2023, there were 98,209,751 shares of our common stock issued and outstanding.

 A quorum of stockholders is necessary to take action at the Annual Meeting.
-Stockholders representing a majority of the outstanding shares of our common stock (present in person or represented by proxy) will constitute a quorum.
-We will appoint an inspector of elections for the meeting to determine whether or not a quorum is present and to tabulate votes cast by proxy or in person at the Annual Meeting.
-Abstentions, withheld votes and broker non-votes (which occur when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular matter because such broker, bank or other nominee does not have discretionary authority to vote on that matter and has not received voting instructions from the beneficial owner) are counted as present for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.
+Stockholders representing a majority of our common stock issued, outstanding and entitled to vote on any matter (present at the Annual Meeting or represented by proxy) will constitute a quorum.
+We will appoint an inspector of elections for the meeting to determine whether or not a quorum is present and to tabulate votes cast by proxy or at the Annual Meeting.
+Abstentions, withheld votes and broker non-votes (which occur when a broker, bank or other nominee holding shares for a beneficial owner does not vote on a particular matter because such broker, bank or other nominee does not have discretionary authority to vote on that matter and has not received voting instructions from the beneficial owner) are counted towards the quorum requirement for purposes of determining the presence of a quorum for the transaction of business at the Annual Meeting.